 Some real estate investors can deduct “passive losses”

-As a rule, investors in “passive activities” (once known as tax shelters) may write off their passive losses only against income from passive activities.
+As a rule, investors in “passive activities” (once known as tax shelters) may write off their passive losses only against income from does wash sale apply to gains.
 Investing in rental real estate is considered a passive activity.
 Nevertheless, in some cases investors can still write off losses from rental real estate against other income, such as salary or dividends.

 Investors who actively participate in the management of their rental real estate may write off as much as $25,000 of loss annually, if their adjusted gross income is $100,000 or less.
 The $25,000 allowance phases out for investors with higher incomes.
 When adjusted gross income is $150,000 or more, no rental losses may be deducted from other income.

 Real estate professionals—people who work more than half the time (and at least 750 hours a year) in the real estate business— may deduct real estate losses against income from other sources regardless of their overall income level.

 Real estate investors (but not investors in securities) can avoid or at least defer realizing a taxable gain by swapping one property for another of “like-kind.”